denten-books/plain-text/4-chapter.md

 Let us start again.
 What does it mean to "have read" a book?
 Surely, when someone says "I too have read this book" they mean something more than the mechanical action of turning pages and moving one's eyes from left to right in a sequential manner.
-Possessing or owning the book is also somewhat besides the point.
+The acto of purchasing and owning the book is also somewhat besides the point.
 A deeper structure is implied.
 To have read is to claim to internalize, to understand, and to form a mental image or opinion.
 But what exactly is internalized?
 It cannot be the whole text, verbatim.
 By reading we mean something other than rote memorization.
 In his *Blue and Brown Books*, written somewhere between the *Tractatus* and *Philosophical Investigations*, Ludwig Wittgenstein gives the example of a child who is asked to read, but who instead regurgitates the text from memory.
 Wittgenstein further asks his